Published May 2018

-Aromatic ketone polymers (AKPs), sometimes referred to as polyaryletherketones (PAEKs) and/or polyetheretherketones, (PEEK) are a family of crystalline thermoplastics characterized by outstanding thermal stability, mechanical properties, and chemical resistance.
-This family of aromatic polymers mainly includes:
+Aromatic ketone polymers (AKPs), sometimes referred to as polyaryletherketones (PAEKs) and/or polyetheretherketones (PEEK), are a family of semicrystalline high-performance thermoplastics characterized by outstanding thermal stability, mechanical properties, and chemical resistance.
+This family of aromatic polymers mainly includes

 - Polyetheretherketone (PEEK™)

 PEEK is the largest AKP type currently produced, with over a 90% market share.
 It has been classified primarily into three main types, including unfilled PEEK, carbon-filled PEEK, and glass-filled PEEK.
 An estimated 20% of PEEK resins are consumed as neat polymer; the remaining 80% is reinforced with mineral fillers, glass fibers, and/or carbon fibers.

 The following pie chart shows world consumption of aromatic ketone polymers:

 Aromatic ketone polymers exhibit the following characteristics, which are unmatched by other high-performance polymers: